The River Browney

 By the 1700s Front Street was part of a busy turnpike road and a tollgate was erected at the western end of the village where Norburn Lane climbs up towards the summit of Charlaw Fell.

-Although many mines resided here, Witton Gilbert was very much an agricultural village in origin and even in the late 19th and early 20th century there was still a predominance of rural trades in the village.
+Although many miners once resided here, Witton Gilbert was very much an agricultural village in origin and even in the late 19th and early 20th century there was still a predominance of rural trades in the village.
 There were farmers and farm labourers, masons, carpenters, cartwrights, shoe makers, weavers, a hatter and a tailor.

 Sacriston is Witton Gilbert’s larger neighbour to the north.
 It is bordered on its western side by Charlaw Fell and the wooded valley of Fulforth Dene where the Nor Burn heads south to join the Kay’s Burn and River Browney near Langley Park.
 To the north west of the village near Sacriston Heugh the woodland is called Sacriston Wood and makes a sudden sharp bend around the edge of the hill to form the ‘chare’ or bend that gives Charlaw its name.